Teach English Overseas

 But there are many things that you should look at.
 First, will you be paid in local currency or Canadian or American dollars?
 Where you are paid in local currency you will often have plenty to live on, but when it comes to saving money, it may not be as lucrative as you thought.

 Some organisations cover flights, accommodations, medical insurance, and more.
 Some will pay for your flight up front.
 It is best to weigh each of these options including the overall salary that they are paying you to determine which fit is best for you.
 Again, one is not better than another, but ultimately

 There are many teacher certification programs and courses out there.
 If you wish to teach English as a Second Language on a long-term basis, teacher certification may be for you.
 Look for programs that are recognized widely; short-term programs may short-change you in the end.
-Think about the English as a Second Language diploma program offered at Memorial or contact our ESL Department for more information.
+Oxford Seminars offers an on-campus TESOL/TESL certification each semester.

 If you are thinking about teaching for the short term, see if the school (or country) in which you wish to teach requires ESL Certification.
 Or, if there is extra compensation for the certification.